sous-chefs/git/README.md

 - `source_use_pcre` - configure option for build.
 Defaults to false
 - `source_checksum` - Defaults to a known value for the 2.8.1 source tarball

-# used by the Windows package providers
+# used by the Windows provider

 - `windows_display_name` - Windows display name
 - `windows_package_url` - Defaults to the Internet